ssr-yuki/ssr-yuki.github.io/index.md

 ## Biography

-Yuki Onishi is a Senior Research Scientist at the Future Robotics Technology Centre, Chiba Institute of Technology, Japan.
+Yuki Onishi is a Senior Research Scientist at the Future Robotics Technology Center, Chiba Institute of Technology, Japan.

 He is also a Visiting Research Fellow at the School of Engineering, Institute of Science Tokyo (formerly known as Tokyo Institute of Technology), Japan.